The Complete Guide To Content Marketing For Financial Advisors

 Social Media Posts

-The use of social media comes with compliance regulations.
+Like other forms of content marketing, the use of social media comes with compliance regulations.
 It is important to know what you can and cannot post.
 Here are a few tips to make sure you are compliant.

 eBooks

 You should consider eBooks as an exchange of information.
 You provide free information in the eBook in exchange for the investors’ contact information.
 This should be a win-win for both parties.
-The investor is able to download a free eBook on a topic they want to read about, and you receive their contact information to follow-up with them.
+The investor is able to download a free eBook on a topic they want to read about, and you receive their contact information to follow up with them.

 The best eBooks solve financial problems by providing guides and how-to lists that investors can implement.
 Ideally, the guides and lists route them back to you for implementation.